ReGenNow/ReGenNexus-UAP/docs/getting_started.md

 # Getting Started with ReGenNexus Core

-This guide will help you get started with the ReGenNexus Universal Agent Protocol (UAP) Core.
-The Core version provides the essential protocol features needed to build communication systems between digital entities.
+This guide will help you get started with ReGenNexus Core, an open-source implementation of the Universal Agent Protocol (UAP) for seamless communication between digital entities.

 ## Installation

 ### Prerequisites

 - Python 3.8 or higher
-- pip package manager
+- pip (Python package installer)
+- Git (for cloning the repository)

-### Install from Source
+### Installing from GitHub

 ```bash
 # Clone the repository
 git clone https://github.com/ReGenNow/ReGenNexus.git